bkiers/Liqp/README.md

     bbbbb
 */
 ```
-You can use an array (or list) as well, and could also use a numerical value:
+You can use an array (or list) as well, and can also return a numerical value:

 ```java
 Filter.registerFilter(new Filter("sum"){